Send email for updates

 Several factors might have helped make the difference between an ineffective feedback system in the previous study and an effective one in the current study.
 Of these, it seems entirely plausible that (as the authors surmise) the active ingredients included individualisation of feedback, its more concrete nature including actual substance use (not just how patients felt about the therapy), and the guidance given to counsellors on how to respond.

 This interpretation would be in line with psychotherapy studies of the same system reviewed for the American Psychological Association.
-The reviewers concluded that real-time feedback enabling therapists to monitor patients' responses to psychotherapy and satisfaction with the therapy relationship probably improves outcomes overall, and certainly for clients at risk of deterioration or drop-out – the 'off-track' patients of the featured study.
-They were unsure of the benefits of sharing feedback with patients unless this could (as in the featured study) be done at the therapist's discretion and reframed as they saw fit.
-Also commended were the additional strategy deployed in the featured study of supplementing feedback with information from off-track patients indicating why things were going wrong and guidance on what therapists might do about it.
+The reviewers concluded that real-time feedback enabling therapists to monitor patients' responses to psychotherapy and satisfaction with the therapy relationship improves outcomes overall, and even more so for clients at risk of deterioration or drop-out – the 'off-track' patients of the featured study.
+Yet more benefit is gained from the additional strategy deployed in the featured study of supplementing feedback with information from off-track patients indicating why things were going wrong and guidance on what therapists might do about it.

 If these were indeed the factors which made the difference, it remains to be explained why they did so.
 The predecessor to the featured study was included in a review by US authors of ways to improve performance of substance use disorder treatment systems.
 They took its findings as an instance of the more general finding that "if there is no risk of reputational damage, information on one's individual or organizational performance is generally disregarded".
 They argued that only if this information is made public in circles that matter to the clinician (like their employer) or to the organisation (like commissioners and prospective patients) does it exert leverage.